dmf95/gavh3.github.io/_posts/2021-09-18-demystifying-the-python-arrow-notation.md

 When the code is run, Python ignores all of the annotations, hence they completely *optional*.

-### So they're another way to comment my code..
-Is that it?
+### Why should I use function annotations over comments?

-Using function annotations opens up a special function attribute `__annotations__`.
-Printing the attributes will give us a dictionary mapping the annotations to each argument:
+Using function annotations exposes a special attribute `__annotations__`.
+Printing the attributes will give us a dictionary mapping the annotations to each argument.
+This is handy if the function is defined in another script, because you can access this attribute directly instead of reading its definition.

 ```python:
 def join_two_strings(string1: str, string2: str) -> str: